 No. While all United Methodist churches follow the Book of Discipline in regard to doctrine and practice, churches are as varied as people.
 Some have a very conservative nature and others are more liberal.

 We have three buildings on campus.
 The main building, where worship takes place and children’s Sunday School happens, is currently fully accessible with two elevators and handicapped bathrooms.
-Our “1010” building (the red brick building west of the main building) is accessible to the first floor.
+Our Community Outreach Center —"1010" building (the red brick building west of the main building) — is fully accessible after a recent renovation.
 Our “1050” building is not currently accessible.
 We anticipate adding elevators and ramps in the next couple years to make every building fully accessible.

 You’ll find info on events, group meetings, etc. via the events tab on this website, in the Sunday morning worship bulletin, through our regular e-blasts link to e-news sign up, through our social media pages on Facebook and Instagram, or through our regular newsletter, the Visitor.

 For information on any of our ministries, please browse this website, speak with one of our ministers, or check with the church office at (585) 271-1050.
 We will either answer your questions or direct you to someone who can.